 The Medical Readiness Service (MRS) of the Soldier Readiness Processing (SRP) Center services all Active Duty Soldiers, including Active Duty Reserve and Active Duty Guard Reserve (AGR).
 Access to our service is limited to Unit arrangements for appointments through the SRP.
 Walk-ins are not permitted.
 We provide a range of services to support Soldier readiness for Medical In-Processing (coordinated by JBLM Reception upon PCS arrival) and Deployments.
 These services include:

 - Vision & Hearing screening

-- Lab draw samples from Service members to meet readiness and pre-deployment requirements
+- Lab draw samples from Service members to meet readiness and deployment requirements

 Physical Examination Clinic